ubinhash/ZeroSumPac/README.md

 ## Backend

-We are using express.js for backend to read from contract and parse the indexed events from database.
+We are using express.js for backend to call relevant alchemy api(nft.js), read from contract (gamesetting.js), or parse the indexed events from database (gamestate.js).

 Install relevant npm packages, set the following variables in .env